rimendoz86/CSE4410-Group-Project1/README.md

 # Doggo Run
 ## A description of your game.
 DoggoRun is a 2D platformer.
-As Doggo avoid enemies, traverse obstacles to collect coinds to acquire the key to win.
+As Doggo avoid enemies, traverse obstacles to collect coins to acquire the key to unlock the door and win!

 ## The group members and their contributions.
 Team Name: Undetermied